addr2data/aws-certification-prep/README.rst

 ---------
 Following the exercises in this project will generate costs to your AWS account.
 These should be relatively small, especially if you are new to AWS (increased eligibility for free-tier).
 An explanation of the expected costs will be provided at the beginning of each exercise.

+As a point of reference, my bill for Jun 2018 was $2.03 USD.

 Account Setup
 -------------
 If you follow along with this project.
 You will need to set up some accounts.
 Here are the links.